morris-lab/CellOracle/docs/tutorials/networkanalysis.rst

 Network analysis
 ===========================

-``celloracle`` import scRNA-seq dataset and TF binding information to find active regulatory connections for all genes, generating sample-specific GRNs.
+``celloracle`` imports the scRNA-seq dataset and TF binding information to find active regulatory connections for all genes, generating sample-specific GRNs.

 The inferred GRN is analyzed with several network algorithms to get various network scores.
 The network score is useful to identify key regulatory genes.

-celloracle reconstructs GRN for each cluster enabling us to compare GRNs each other.
-It is also possible to analyze how the GRN change over differentiation.
+Celloracle reconstructs a GRN for each cluster, enabling us to compare GRNs to each other.
+It is also possible to analyze how the GRN changes over differentiation.
-The dynamics of the GRN structure provide us insight into the context-dependent regulatory mechanism.
+The dynamics of the GRN structure can provide us insight into the context-dependent regulatory mechanisms.

 Python notebook